1894–95 New Brompton F.C. season: Test match details

-Results

 FA Cup

 Having received a bye in the first qualifying round, New Brompton entered the 1894–95 FA Cup at the second qualifying round stage and were paired with Chatham of the Southern League Division One.
-The match between two teams from neighbouring towns in the Medway area drew a crowd of approximately 8,000 fans, the largest recorded attendance to date at the Athletic Ground.
+The match drew approximately 8,000 fans, the largest recorded attendance to date at the Athletic Ground.
 Dickenson scored a hat-trick in a 3–0 win for the home team; as New Brompton had been eliminated at the earliest stage in the previous season's FA Cup, this was the club's first victory in the competition.
 In the third qualifying round, New Brompton faced another Southern League Division One team, Millwall Athletic.
 Although New Brompton had beaten Millwall in a friendly earlier in the year, they lost the cup game 2–0 and were eliminated from the competition.